NathanPruyne/CherryBlossomPrediction/README.md

 # Installation

-To install required Python libraries:
+To install required Python libraries, run the following script in a command shell.
+A previous Python installation is required:

 `pip install torch numpy pandas scipy tqdm`